ollleg/steamdeck-hid/README.md

 ```

 ### Error Handling and Cleanup
-The library automatically grabs and ungrabs devices.
+The library automatically grabs and ungrabs devices, skipping any that cause errors (e.g., file not found) and continuing with others.
 Always call `stop()` in a `finally` block to stop threads and release resources properly, especially on exit (e.g., Ctrl+C).

 ## Contributing
 Contributions are welcome!
 Fork the repository on GitHub, make changes, and submit a pull request.
 Please include tests and update documentation.